SaraSSC/CorkDefectAnalizer/README.md

 ## Only ignore this step if it's already installed in your system :

-1. Download the Microsoft Visual Studios Installer from from [Microsoft](https://visualstudio.microsoft.com/)
+1. Download the Microsoft Visual Studio Installer from [Microsoft](https://visualstudio.microsoft.com/)
-	1. Open and run the .exe file for installation of Microsoft Visual Studios
+	1. Open and run the .exe file for installation of Microsoft Visual Studio
-	2. After installed, modify the installation and include " C++  for desktop development"
+	2. After installation, modify the installation and include " C++  for desktop development"
-2. Download and install BuildTools for Visual Studios from [Microsoft](https://visualstudio.microsoft.com/downloads/)
+2. Download and install BuildTools for Visual Studio from [Microsoft](https://visualstudio.microsoft.com/downloads/)
-	1. After added to the Visual Studios Installer modify the installation and include "C++ for desktop development"
+	1. After adding to the Visual Studio Installer, modify the installation and include "C++ for desktop development"
 3. Download and install Anaconda from [Anaconda](https://anaconda.org), don't forget to click on the checkbox to add the path to Windows Environments
 4. Download wget.exe from [eternallybored](https://eternallybored.org/misc/wget/ )
-	1. After the download, copy the file and past it in Windows/Sys32 folder in your drive
+	1. After the download, copy the file and paste it into the Windows/Sys32 folder on your drive
 5. Download and install cuda-toolkit from [Nvidia](https://developer.nvidia.com/cuda-downloads)
 	- For RTX 5060 Ti and newer GPUs, install CUDA 12.8 or newer
 	- For older GPUs, CUDA 11.8 from [archive](https://developer.nvidia.com/cuda-11-8-0-download-archive) may be sufficient